wib100/HCPBridgeMqtt-WiB/README.md

 # HCPBridge MQTT (HomeAssistant topics)

 This is just a quick and dirty implementation and needs refactoring, but it is working.
-Using the Shutter Custom Card (from HACS) it is also possible to get a representation of the current position of the door.
+Using the Shutter Custom Card (from HACS) it is also possible to get a representation of the current position of the door, and slide it to custom position (through set_position MQTT command).

 ![image](https://user-images.githubusercontent.com/14005124/215218504-bddf65e2-6c88-4d0a-83bd-de3cacb63c88.png)
 ![alt text](Images/HA.png)